romanz/electrs/doc/usage.md

 ```
 ### Electrs configuration

 Electrs can be configured using command line, environment variables and configuration files (or their combination).
-It is highly recommended to use configuration files for any non-trivial setups since it's esier to manage.
+It is highly recommended to use configuration files for any non-trivial setups since it's easier to manage.
 If you're setting password manually instead of cookie files, configuration file is the only way to set it due to security reasons.

 ### Configuration files and priorities

 The config files must be in the Toml format.
 These config files are (from lowest priority to highest): `/etc/electrs/config.toml`, `~/.electrs/config.toml`, `./electrs.toml`.

 The options in highest-priority config files override options set in lowest-priority config files.
 Environment variables override options in config files and finally arguments override everythig else.
 There are two special arguments `--conf` which reads the specified file and `--conf-dir`, which read all the files in the specified directory.
 The options in those files override **everything that was set previously, including arguments that were passed before these arguments**.
-In general, later arguments override preious ones.
+In general, later arguments override previous ones.
 It is a good practice to use these special arguments at the beginning of the command line in order to avoid confusion.

 For each command line argument an environment variable of the same name with `ELECTRS_` prefix, upper case letters and underscores instead of hypens exists (e.g. you can use `ELECTRS_ELECTRUM_RPC_ADDR` instead of `--electrum-rpc-addr`).
-Similarly, for each such argument an option in config file exists with underscores instead o hypens (e.g. `electrum_rpc_addr`).
+Similarly, for each such argument an option in config file exists with underscores instead of hypens (e.g. `electrum_rpc_addr`).
 In addition, config files support `cookie` option to specify cookie - this is not available using command line or environment variables for security reasons (other applications could read it otherwise).
 Note that this is different from using `cookie_path`, which points to a file containing the cookie instead of being the cookie itself.

 Finally, you need to use a number in config file if you want to increase verbosity (e.g. `verbose = 3` is equivalent to `-vvv`) and `true` value in case of flags (e.g. `timestamp = true`)